tranlv/Self-Driving-Car-Engineer-Part-1/Advanced Lane Lines/README.md

 The project video is [here](https://youtu.be/Wj_g8cDhfO0).

-Writeup
 ---
+Project Writeup
+---

-### Camera Calibration and distortion correction
+### Camera Calibration and Distortion Correction

 The code for this step is contained in the 4th and 6th code cells of the IPython notebook located in "/notebook/advanced_lane_lines.ipynb" (or in lines 19 through 49 in /src/advanced_lane_lines.py).